-- You have the right to refuse to do these exercises. - You have the right to ask to speak with your attorney.
-After you have been stopped but before you are arrested, there is debate among legal scholars as to when you are entitled to speak with an attorney.
-Our advice is to ask right away and let your attorney sort it out later. - Note: It is important to ask to speak with your lawyer ASAP.
-Because when you do so, the police officer should stop asking you questions.
-This can help keep you from making incriminating statements.
-Also, if the officer does not allow you to speak with your attorney, it will show that the officer was not respecting your constitutional rights, which may look unfair to a jury. - Note: The officer probably will not allow you to speak with an attorney until you are booked into the jail. - You have the right to ask the officer if you are free to leave.
+- You have the option to refuse to do these exercises. - · These "tests" are not required by law. - You can request to speak with your attorney.
+After you have been stopped, but before you are arrested, there is debate among legal scholars as to when you are entitled to speak with an attorney.
+Our advice is to ask right away and to let your attorney sort it out later. - Note: It is important to ask to speak with your lawyer ASAP.
+When you do this, the police officer may stop asking you questions.
+This can help keep you from making incriminating statements. - Note: The officer probably will not allow you to speak with an attorney until you are booked into the jail. - You have the right to ask the officer if you are free to leave.
 If you do not know if you are under arrest or not, just ask the officer if you are free to go.
-If you are not free to go, the officer probably intends to arrest you very soon and is only trying to get more evidence for his or her case against you. - You have the right to remain silent!
+If you are not free to go, the officer probably intends to arrest you very soon and is only trying to get more evidence for his or her case against you.

-Event #3.
-The police officer asks you to take a Breath Test.
+Event #3: The police officer asks you to take a Breath Test.

-• After the police officer has decided that you failed the FSE, you will then be arrested and asked to take a breath test either on site or at the jail.
+- After the police officer has decided that you failed the FSE, you will then be arrested and asked to take a breath test either on site or at the jail. - Note: You must be arrested BEFORE the officer can legally ask you to take the breath test.

-- Note: You must be arrested BEFORE the officer can legally ask you to take the breath test. - Please see Appendix 2 for more information on breath testing.
+• Please see Appendix 2 for more information on breath testing.